Katee/kate.io/content/posts/2017-08-21-pass-by-reference-pass-by-value.md

 >>> # ^ WHAT?
 Python didn't modify the argument `the_number`
 {{< /highlight >}}

 We see that `the_list` is modified but `the_number` doesn't change from `0`.
-I found this behaviour surprising the first time I encountered it.
-I had guessed that Python would modify both arguments or neither.
+I found this behaviour surprising the first time I encountered it in a language.
+I had guessed that both arguments would be modified or neither.
 As I learned more languages I saw this choice repeated in Ruby, Javascript, and (pre-dating those all) C.

 ## Did you say C?